eduNEXT/drydock/README.rst

 - Add a custom nginx and cert-manager configuration
 - Add a set of debug resources to help diagnose issues

+Extra plugins added:

+- A patch that allows for the tuning of celery workers via `DRYDOCK_ENABLE_CELERY_TUNING`
+- Allows caddy to catch requests for multiple domains through `DRYDOCK_ENABLE_MULTITENANCY`
+- Add scorm matcher to caddy through `DRYDOCK_ENABLE_SCORM`
+- A patch that allows for the use of sentry via `DRYDOCK_ENABLE_SENTRY` and `DRYDOCK_SENTRY_DSN`
+- Patch for cms and lms worker pods to allow pod probes, lifecycle and readiness probes to work properly

 Installation
 ------------